 M.A. and M.Ed. students interested in continuing their graduate studies in the doctoral program must apply to the doctoral program and pay the application fee if they wish to be considered for funding/fellowship.
 The online application is available at https://education.ucr.edu/phd-admissions.
-A new statement of purpose essay, GRE scores, a writing sample, and new letters of recommendation from UCR faculty (one from the M.A./M.Ed. faculty advisor) must be submitted.
+A new statement of purpose essay, a writing sample, and new letters of recommendation from UCR faculty (one from the M.A./M.Ed. faculty advisor) must be submitted.
 Students are only admitted to the doctoral program in Fall quarter.
-If an M.A. student does not wish to be considered for funding/fellowship, they should check in with the Graduate Program Coordinator for further instruction.
-M.Ed. students are required to submit an online application regardless of funding as they must report GRE scores.
+If an M.A. or M.Ed. student does not wish to be considered for funding/fellowship, they should check in with the Graduate Program Coordinator for further instruction.